Conservation High School Specials for Teens

-Teenage conservation volunteers in Fiji and get involved with diving activities, conducting scientific research, observing scientists catch and tag juvenile sharks, helping with mangrove reforestation, and more.
+Volunteer in Fiji and get involved with diving activities, conducting scientific research, observing scientists catch and tag juvenile sharks, helping with mangrove reforestation, and more.

-High School volunteers in Mexico divide their time between contributing to the preservation of endangered turtles and crocodile conservation, learning Spanish, and practicing their new language skills with local people.
+Volunteers in Mexico divide their time between contributing to the preservation of endangered turtles and crocodile conservation, learning Spanish, and practicing their new language skills with local people.

-In southern Africa, there is a great deal of conservation work for volunteers to get involved with.
+In Southern Africa, there is a great deal of conservation work for volunteers to get involved with.
 You can take part in activities such as wrapping trees to prevent damage from elephants, removing alien plants, and collecting scientific data about the birds and elephants living on the reserve.

 After learning the basics of scuba diving and underwater sign language, volunteers help protect coral reefs and tropical fish.